pei-chun-su/QuestionnaireFastTransform.jl/README.md

 We build more features based on the original 'pyqyest': https://github.com/gmishne/pyquest

 This version of pyquest includes:
-## Cosine/Correlation Affinity
+- Cosine/Correlation Affinity
-## multi-scale Cosine/Correlation Affinity
+- multi-scale Cosine/Correlation Affinity
-## Landmark diffusion map
+- Landmark diffusion map

-The pyquest code is under the folder src

 ## SETUP